juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ### Scene Context

 The `SceneDependencyContext` is, as the name implies, a context bound to a scene.
 Contrary to the global context, this one is a `Component` that can be put on a GameObject in the scene.
-It can inject its contents at `Start`, but the `Inject` method can also be called manually if another moment is more appropriate.
+It has the option to inject its resources at `Start`, but the `Inject` method can also be called manually if another moment is more appropriate.

 To install your bindings to the scene context's container, create an installer script that implements the `IDependencyContextInstaller` interface and add it to (a child of) the scene context's game object.